jboss-dockerfiles/business-central/README.md

 For more information, please visit the [Getting Started Guide](http://jbpm.org/learn/gettingStarted.html) It provides some custom configurations and default users and roles to try and test the workbench.

-\* Since 7.18.0.Final the two images Drools Workbench (+ showcase) and jBPM Workbench (+ showcase) were unified into one single image JBoss Business-Central Workbench (+ showcase).
-Drools Workbench and jBPM Workbench don't exist anymore in versions > 7.18.0.Final.